cnlinh/p2st/backend/README.md

 To install all the dependencies, run `python3 -m pip install -r requirements.txt`.

 Make sure to update this everytime a new package is installed.
 You can do this by doing `pip freeze > requirements.txt`

+### Environment Variables

+Secrets need to be stored as environment variables.
+To do this, create a `.env` file, and ask the current lead engineer for the latest values.